byExist/fluxgate/docs/en/components/permits.md

 from fluxgate.retries import Backoff from fluxgate.permits import RampUp

-# A robust production setup using Backoff and RampUp.
+# A robust setup using Backoff and RampUp.
 cb = CircuitBreaker(
     name="api",
     retry=Backoff(initial=10.0, multiplier=2.0),